eXascaleInfolab/clubmark/README.md

 	"""
 ```

-All the evaluatoins will be performed automatically, the algorithm should just follow convension of the execution results output.
+All the evaluations will be performed automatically, the algorithm should just follow conversion of the execution results output.

 ## Related Projects
 * DAOC (former [HiReCS](https://github.com/XI-lab/hirecs) - High Resolution Hierarchical Clustering with Stable State: https://github.com/XI-lab/hirecs)

 If you are interested in this benchmark, please visit <a href="http://exascale.info/">eXascale Infolab</a> where you can find another projects and research papers related to Big Data!
+Please, [star this project](https://github.com/eXascaleInfolab/PyCABeM) if you use it.